Cameroon travel guide

 Safety and security

-Mugging and armed banditry are a problem throughout Cameroon but particularly in Yaoundé, Douala, Ngouandere and Bafoussam.
+Mugging and armed banditry are a problem throughout Cameroon but particularly in Yaoundé, Douala, Ngaoundere and Bafoussam.

-Avoid isolated or poorer areas of towns; for example in Yaoundé, La Briquetterie and Mokolo market; and in Douala, Akwa, Bonaberi and Village.
+Avoid isolated or poorer areas of towns; for example in Yaoundé: - La Briquetterie and Mokolo market; and in Douala: Nkololun, New Bell - Akwa, Bonaberi and Village.
 Avoid walking around at night, particularly alone.

 Be vigilant in public places.
 Trouble can flare up unexpectedly (eg at football matches).
 Make sure car doors are locked when driving around.
 Avoid wearing jewellery and only carry small amounts of cash and valuables.